sasadangelo/lsf-operator/README.md

 Welcome to the LSF on Kubernetes repository.
 IBM® Spectrum LSF (formerly IBM® Platform™ LSF®) is a complete workload management solution for demanding HPC environments.
 Featuring intelligent, policy-driven scheduling and easy to use interfaces for job and workflow management, it helps organizations to improve competitiveness by accelerating research and design while controlling costs through superior resource utilization.

 ## Repository Contents
 This repository contains code for packaging LSF as images for running on Kubernetes / OpenShift.
 It also contains the code for an Operator for automating the deployment of LSF.
+This code can be used in conjunction with LSF Suite to deploy LSF clusters on Kubernetes or OpenShift.

+## What Type of LSF Cluster Will this Deploy
 The diagram below illustrates the LSF use case supported by the code in this repository.

 ![Architecture Diagram](LSFonK8s-overview-v2.png)

+The LSF cluster will get its resources from Kubernetes.
+The LSF cluster will run entirely inside of Kubernetes.
+External datacenter resources for storage and user authentication may also be accessed.
+This provides a way for the LSF compute pods to access any application and user data to process.

 The operator will deploy a functioning LSF cluster on Kubernetes.
-The LSF cluster will get its resources from Kubernetes.
+Its function is to create the other pods in the cluster as well as other Kubernetes obkects that the LSF cluster needs.
+The LSF Master pod runs the Scheduler processes for dispatching the batch jobs.
+Configuration is stored on a Persistant Volume (not shown in this diagram).
+The LSF agent pods are the compute pods.
 The jobs will run inside the LSF Agent pods.
 The LSF agent pods will provide the OS prerequisites, and LSF binaries.
 The application can be built into the LSF Agent pods or mounted from an external NFS server.
+The LSF GUI pod runs the LSF Application Center.
+Users can login to the web GUI running on this pod and submit jobs.
+They may also use the REST interface provided by this pod with the desktop client to run jobs.

 User authentication services can be enabled in the LSF pods.
 This allows regular users to login and run jobs.
 Home directories, datasets, and application binaries can be mounted in the pods.